 Now that you're familiar with how to set up your hotel email marketing strategy and what emails will get more people to stay at your hotel, let’s look at some effective email marketing templates we think you’ll love.

 But before we do, it's easy to get started with a newsletter design for your email campaigns.
-You can either start from scratch with our easy-to-use drag and drop editor or customized one of our ready-made templates to suit your marketing needs.
+You can either start from scratch with our easy-to-use drag and drop editor or customize one of our ready-made templates to suit your marketing needs.